matthutchinson/acts_as_textcaptcha/README.md

 ### Config without the TextCaptcha service

-To use only your own logic questions, omit the `api_key` and set them in the config (see above).
-Multiple answers to the same question should be comma separated e.g. 2,two (so do not include commas in answers).
+To use __only__ your own logic questions, omit the `api_key` and set them in the config (see above).
+Multiple answers to the same question must be comma separated e.g. `2,two` (so do not include commas in answers).

-You can optionally set your own `api_endpoint` to fetch from.
+You can optionally set your own `api_endpoint` to fetch questions and answers from.
 The URL must respond with a JSON object like this:

 ```ruby
 {